bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

   }
 ```

 If you followed along until now, thank you!
-Hopefully you have an understanding of how to go about building and experimenting with your own small projects.
+Hopefully you have a better understanding of how to go about building and experimenting with your own small projects.

 ## Potential Improvements